- Experts think we only have a small fraction of plants and fruits compared to even 100 years ago.

 Here are 7 extinct fruits and what botanists think happened to make them die out.

-Ansault pears are extinct fruits because they weren’t reliable growers.
+Ansault pears are extinct fruit because they weren’t reliable growers.
 Trees were irregular and didn’t always produce edible pears.
 When commercial farming industrialized, ansault pear trees just weren’t reliable enough to bring farmers a steady income.
-Orchards were a problem too.
+Orchards were a problem, too.
 Compared to vast fields of wheat, fruit orchards were just not profitable enough.

 Ansault pears were replaced with more reliable pear species and became extinct in the early 20th century.

 However, it could be that the odd ansault pear tree lives on in old private orchards and yards.

 Taliaferro apples were cultivated by Thomas Jefferson at his 5,000-acre Monticello estate just outside Charlottesville, Virginia.
 He is reported to have stated that they made “unquestionably the finest cyder we have ever known.”

 This apple wasn’t grown commercially and didn’t make it far from the original orchard.
 Fruit experts think it died out in the original estate’s orchard.

 Like the Ansault pear, it might not be entirely extinct, but the chances are slim it’ll ever end up on a dinner table or in a glass of cider.

 This wild banana isn’t quite extinct yet, but it’s critically endangered.
 Madagascar bananas are related to the Cavendish banana that we eat across the United States and Europe, and one of Ethiopia’s most important food crops, the Abyssinian banana.

 Deforestation and climate change are the reasons this banana is virtually extinct.
 It’s not grown commercially, and its habitat is under threat.
 Experts think it’s only a short matter of time before this banana variety disappears forever.